-1.4 Statement on Equity, Diversity and Inclusion
+1.4 Equity, Diversity and Inclusion

 The Fonds de recherche du Québec wish to contribute to supporting a research ecosystem based on equity, diversity and inclusion.
-Measures have been put in place to strengthen the integration of these principles.
+A strategy has been put in place to strengthen the integration of these principles.
 Funding holders are also encouraged to consider them in the context of their research activities.
-For more information, see our statements on equity, diversity and inclusion.
+For more information, see the section on equity, diversity and inclusion on the FRQ website.